bbenne10/dwmstatus/README.md

 * **mail:** As reported by notmuch
 * **media:** As reported by mpd/mopidy

+## Presumptions

+Because this is tailored to my machine, I assume you're using my dwm.
+If not, you'll need a version of dwm patched with pango (**not XFT**).
+In addition, you'll need to change the drawing of the statusbar to use `pango_layout_set_markup` and `pango_xft_render_layout`, as I believe the current patch floating around does not do this by default.

 ## Building

 * Clone this repository and cd into it